markdcross/perspektiv-v2/README.md

 ## **Description**

-We are offering a unique opportunity to explore and discover Richmond through its arts and culture.
-By harnessing the data collected and maintained by the Richmond Mural Project, we will offer mural and artist information, and a quick glimpse of eateries and other amenities in the immediate area.
-Whether you are a seasoned Richmonder or new in town, you will find something fascinating to discover about this great and weird city.
+Perpektiv provides a unique opportunity to explore and discover Richmond through its eclectic art and diverse culture.
+By harnessing the data originally collected by the Richmond Mural Project, Perspektiv provides mural and artist information with a social and gamified spin.
+Coupled with directions and nearby restaurant options, Perspektiv provides something for everyone.
+Whether you are a seasons Richmonder or new in town, you will find something fascinating to discover about this great and weird city.

 ---

 ## **User Story**

-_AS A_ Richmonder or visitor to Richmond, I appreciate the city and its creativity and artistic expression. <br />
+_AS A_ Richmonder or visitor <br />
-_I WANT_ to explore Richmond through its local art, and discover new art and food along the way<br />
+_I WANT_ to explore the city and experience things that I enjoy (who doesn’t love art and food??)<br />
-_SO THAT_ I can have a deeper appreciation for RVA culture.
+_SO THAT_ I can have a deeper appreciation and love for this city and its culture

 ---